 , the validity period of the OIDC token is still 43,200 seconds (12 hours).

-After you redeploy the application based on the modified template, the application can use the OIDC token file, the RAM role ARN, and the OIDC provider ARN that you specified in the template to call the AssumeRoleWithOIDC operation of STS and obtain the STS token that is used to assume a specific RAM role.
-This way, the application can call the APIs of different cloud services.
+After you redeploy the application based on the modified template, the application can use the OIDC token file, the RAM role ARN, and the OIDC provider ARN that you specified in the template to call the AssumeRoleWithOIDC operation of STS and obtain the STS token used to assume a specific RAM role.
+This way, the application can call the API operations of different cloud services.
 The OIDC token file is specified in the ALIBABA_CLOUD_OIDC_TOKEN_FILE environment variable, the RAM role ARN is specified in the ALIBABA_CLOUD_ROLE_ARN environment variable, and the OIDC provider ARN is specified in the ALIBABA_CLOUD_OIDC_PROVIDER_ARN environment variable.
-For more information about the RRSA SDK demos used by the application, see Alibaba Cloud SDKs that support the OIDC token authentication of RRSA.
+The application reads the latest OIDC token from the OIDC token file when the application uses the file.
+For more information about the SDK demos, see Demos of Alibaba Cloud SDKs that support OIDC token authentication of RRSA.
 For more information, see AssumeRoleWithOIDC.

 Use an existing RAM role and grant the required permissions to the RAM role